Sjogren's (SHOW-grins) Advocate is a resource for patients and clinicians,

 Why do Sjogren's patients have such a hard time getting good care?

 Rheumatologists are the specialists who are supposed to take the lead in Sjogren’s management.
-In the U.S., most rheumatologists look to the American College of Rheumatology (ACR) as their main source of clinical guidance.
-Other clinicians look to rheumatologists for guidance about Sjogren's and closely related diseases such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).
-If rheumatologists are not up-to-date with Sjogren's, this impacts every PCP and specialist.
+In the United States, most rheumatologists look to the American College of Rheumatology (ACR) as their main source of clinical guidance.

-Unlike RA and SLE, the ACR does very little to promote Sjogren's education for rheumatologists.
-The ACR fails to publish and promote the Sjogren’s Clinical Practice Guidelines.
-ACR conferences and continuing medical education programs repeatedly fail to highlight Sjogren's, or they leave it out altogether.
-To make matters worse, the ACR
+Unfortunately, the ACR fails to publish and promote the Sjogren’s Clinical Practice Guidelines.
+ACR meetings and other continuing medical education programs repeatedly fail to update Sjogren's information or they leave it out altogether.

-Because the ACR neglects Sjogren's, rheumatologists don't always learn how to properly diagnose and manage the disease.
-Patients often go through multiple rheumatologists before they find one who can provide comprehensive care.
+Sjogren's is always systemic and should never be referred to as a "sicca syndrome."
+Because Sjogren's medical education is often inadequate, rheumatologists do not always learn how to properly diagnose and manage the disease.
+Some still think of it as a nuisance sicca disease.
+Rheumatology care varies widely.
+Patients often go through multiple rheumatologists before they find one who provides comprehensive care.